oontvoo/src-formatter/README.md

-Similar to the Unix's famous tool `cat`, this `src-cat` allows you display the content of a source file in the terminal, but you can also specify the format for it (ie., Allman or K&R)
+Similar to the Unix's famous tool `cat`, this `src-formatter` allows you display the content of a source file in the terminal, but you can also specify the format for it (ie., Allman or K&R)

 The parser is developed based on the grammar defined in the <a href="http://www.cs.umb.edu/j--/">`j--`</a>'s compiler, which was developed at UMass Boston.
 (Many thanks to professor Bill Campbell and Swami Iyer for allowing me to use it)